covid-19-impact-lab/sid/docs/source/reference_guides/epi_params.rst

 For two of the three stages of testing, allocation and processing, there is a mandatory parameter.

-``available_tests`` sets the maximum number of tests which can be distributed each day.
+``rel_available_tests`` sets the maximum number of tests which can be distributed each day per 100,000 individuals.

-``available_capacity`` sets the maximum number of tests whose processing can be started each day.
+``rel_available_capacity`` sets the maximum number of tests whose processing can be started each day per 100,000 individuals.

 .. csv-table::
     :header: category, subcategory, name, value

-    testing, allocation, available_tests, 10000
+    testing, allocation, rel_available_tests, 0.1
-    testing, processing, available_capacity, 2000
+    testing, processing, rel_available_capacity, 0.02

 A major drawback is that these parameters are only able to implement constant limits.
 Thus, the tutorial also discusses ways in which the limits can be changed daily to model